h1ddengames/devopsqa/QA/QA-Automation-Mindmap/Testing-Types.md

 #
 #### Alpha Testing
 - Alpha testing is testing of an application when developments is nearing completion.
 Minor design changes can still be made as a result of alpha testing.
 Alpha testing is typically performed by a group that is independent of the design team, but still within the company, e.g. in-house software test engineers, or software QA engineers.

 #
 #### Beta Testing
 - Beta testing is testing an application when development and testing are essentially completed and final bugs and problems need to be found before the final release.
 Beta testing is typically performed by end-users or others, not programmers, software engineers, or test engineers.

 #
 #### Performance Testing
 - Performance testing is described as a part of system testing, it can be regarded as a distinct level of testing.
 Performance testing verifies loads, volumes and response times, as defined by requirements.

 #
 #### Load Testing
-- Load testing is testing an application under heavy loads, such as the testing of a web site under a range of loads to determine at what point the system response time will degrade or fail.
+- Load testing is testing an application under heavy loads, such as the testing of a web site under a range of loads to determine at what point the system's response time will degrade or fail.

 #
 #### Installation Testing
 - Installation testing is testing full, partial, upgrade, or install/uninstall processes.
 The installation test for a release is conducted with the objective of demonstrating production readiness.

 #
 #### Compatibility Testing
-- Compatibility testing is testing how well software performs in a particular hardware, software, operation system, or network.
+- Compatibility testing is testing how well software performs on particular hardware, software, operation system, or network.

 #
 #### Comparison Testing
 - Comparison testing is testing that compares software weaknesses and strengths to those of competitors’ products.

 #
 #### Recovery Testing
 - Recovery/error testing is testing how well a system recovers from crashes, hardware failures, or other catastrophic problems.

 #
 #### Security Testing / Penetration Testing / Vulnerability Testing
 - Security/penetration testing is testing how well the system is protected against unauthorized internal or external access, or willful damage.

 #
 #### Parallel Testing / Audit Testing
 - Parallel/audit testing is testing where the user reconciles the output of the new system to the output of the current system to verify the new system performs the operations correctly.

 #
 #### Ad-hoc Testing